wombatonfire/veeam-powershell/Move-TenantBackupFiles/README.md

 3. Use the interactive command-line interface to select which backup files to move and where to move them.
 4. Monitor the progress of the job in the VB&R console > HISTORY > Orchestrated Tasks.

-### Implementation details
+### Details

-1. Tenant will not be disabled if he has active jobs.
+- Tenant will not be disabled if he has active jobs.
-2. Backup files will not be moved if the target extent has insufficient free space at the time the script is executed.
+- Backup files will not be moved if the target extent has insufficient free space at the time the script is executed.
-3. Backup files are moved between extents using Veeam Agents, thus all repository types should be supported.
+- Backup files are moved between extents using Veeam agents (VB&R components, not backup agents), thus all repository types should be supported.
 The script was tested with Windows and Linux repositories in different configurations.
-Please report if you have extents on EMC Data Domain or HP StoreOnce and it works with them.
+Please report if you have extents on EMC Data Domain or HP StoreOnce, and how the script works with them.
-4. Inside a single job, backup files are processed sequentially.
+- Inside a single job, backup files are processed sequentially.
 Multiple jobs for different tenants or same tenant on different extents can run at the same time.
-5. Source backup files are deleted from the source extent only if all the storage files and backup metadata in a specific folder were successfully copied to the target extent.
+- Source backup files are deleted from the source extent only if all the storage files and backup metadata in a specific folder were successfully copied to the target extent.
+If the job fails on copy, the script should be executed again and the job has to be restarted.
-6. Tenant will not be enabled if the job terminates with an error.
-In such case the script should be executed again and the job should be restarted.
+- Tenant will not be reenabled if the job terminates with an error.
+In such case, the script should be executed again and the job has to be restarted.
-7. After all backup files are successfully copied, a scale-out repository is rescanned and the tenant is reenabled.
+- After all backup files are successfully copied, a scale-out repository is rescanned and the tenant is reenabled.